espm-288/final-project-team-ando-shravan-final_proj/README.md

 ### Terra
 - [x] Define and document variables of interest
-- [ ] Parallelize the function using dask
+- [x] Parallelize the function using dask
 - [x] Create grids using the helper function
+- [x] Null values analysis
+- [x] Interpolate the terra climate data variables (max temperature, soil moisture etc.) from 4km to 0.00989273 degree grids
+- [x] Plot an interactive graph to visualize the terra climate data variables

 ### HFI/HMI